Keemun Xiang Luo

 This tea stands out as a jewel amongst other Keemuns currently being produced.
 This is the highest grade of Mao Feng style of Keemun, which features large, twisted, tippy, shiny leaves with a fine down typical of early spring buds.
 This particular Keemun is a choice selection because of the uniformity of the leaves, which creates harmony and a unique, balanced flavor.
-Xian Luo means means “silky and fragrant” in Chinese.
-The initial oaky sweetness gives way to dark fruits, spiced rum, and medjool dates, followed by a slightly smoky aftertaste.
-Keemuns are often referred to as the “Burgundy of teas,” due to its unique flavors and dark red cup.
-Our tea improves in color and flavor after being aged for a few years, at which time they are known as “winey” Keemun.
-Our Winey Keemun Xiang Luo has been carefully aged in our warehouse for over 8 years.
+Xiang Luo means means “silky and fragrant” in Chinese.
+The initial oaky sweetness gives way to dark fruits, spiced rum, and Medjool dates, followed by a slightly smoky aftertaste.
+Keemuns are often referred to as the “Burgundy of teas,” due to their unique flavors and bright red cup.
+Keemun teas often improve in color and flavor after being aged for a few years, at which time they are known as “winey” Keemun.

 Anhui, China: Province in southeastern China, known for producing black teas in the late 1800’s.
 A number of excellent green teas grow, as well as the black tea Keemun (sometimes spelled “qi men”).